holazz/the-road-to-react-online/manuscript/react-modern/meet-the-react-component.md

 # Meet the React Component

 Every React application is built on the foundation of **React components**.
-In this section, you will get to know your first React component which is located in the *src/App.jsx* file and which should look similar to the example below.
-Depending on your Vite version, the content of the file might differ slightly:
+In this section, you will be introduced to your first React component, which is located in the *src/App.jsx* file.
+It should look similar to the example below.
+Depending on your Vite version, the content of the file may differ slightly:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~